 Non-fixed VoIP numbers have become a favored choice for robocall operations and sadly those individuals or groups involved in fraudulent activities.
 Regrettably, the precise nature of these numbers offers a level of disguise and an ability to conceal true identities.
 Frequently these enterprises operate from offshore locations and can be difficult to trace.
 On a encouraging note, the FCC has initiated laws requiring phone companies to combat illegal robocalls and malicious caller ID spoofing.

 On June 9, 2020 The FCC and the Federal government proposed a $225 million fine against two Houston telemarketers for a billion insurance related robocalls with spoofed numbers intended to deceive consumers.

 Caller ID spoofing is using a caller ID that is someone else's number as a deception.
-Usually, numbers are picked that appear to be local or recognizable to the person that is being called.
+Routinely, numbers are picked that appear to be local or recognizable to the person that is being called.
 By using a trusted number, the call then appears to be more sincere.
 If the spoofed number is called, it will go to the actual number owner who is most likely not be aware of the sham.
-The FTC has recently setup an expanded website FTC Complaint Assistant where scam calls can be reported.
+The FTC recently setup an expanded website FTC Complaint Assistant where scam calls can be reported.

 Using a cloud based phone service with virtual phone numbers can expand business.
 Marketing with the use of local numbers in addition to a toll free number adds a virtual presence to a potential market.
 This practice provides for a low cost approach to business expansion.
 All of our leading choices for business VoIP offer virtual numbers.
 Best Cloud PBX Companies